How Oregon Business Owners Can Choose the Right Workers’ Comp Insurance

 Documented safety training for employees

-Regular inspections and maintenance of equipment and facilities
+Periodic inspection and maintenance of machines and buildings

 Return-to-work programs for injured employees